HaroonRasikh/Single-Layer-Neural-Network/README.md

 **This project's code was developed under the guidance of Prof.Dr.
 MURAT EKİNCİ in the Neural Network course at Karadeniz Technical University in Computer Science Field.
-You can find the reports written about the project in the repository**
+You can find the reports pdf written about the project in the repository.**

 This Two project presents an interactive graphical tool for exploring and understanding Single Layer and Multi - Class Single Layer perceptron learning and visualization of the decision boundary.
 Users can intuitively interact with the application by adding data points and training a perceptron model to classify points into multiple classes using the sigmoid activation function.